Medtail Reality Check: A Smarter Way to Evaluate Build-Out Costs

 The space is delivered "as-is."
 The tenant improvement allowance is minimal.
 And the infrastructure required to make the site clinically viable sits almost entirely on your balance sheet.

 This is where most founders misdiagnose the problem.
-The issue is not just cost.
-The issue is what that cost forces your operating model to deliver.
+The cost is just a number.
+What matters is what that number forces your providers to deliver.

 The Infrastructure Gap Isn't Optional

-• HVAC capacity: Retail systems are not designed for clinical airflow, occupancy, or equipment loads
+• HVAC capacity: Retail systems aren't designed for clinical airflow, occupancy, or equipment loads

-• Electrical service: Standard panels cannot support imaging, lasers, or sterilization equipment
+• Electrical service: Standard panels can't support imaging, lasers, or sterilization equipment

 • Clinical plumbing: No distributed water or drainage for exam and treatment rooms